Davion Franklin: Bellator 283

 Franklin was next scheduled to face Daniel James at Bellator 280: Bader vs Kongo 2 at the Accor Arena in Paris, France May 6, 2022 but the fight was cancelled after James tested positive for a banned substance.
 Franklin was rebooked for Bellator 283: Lima vs Jackson July 22, 2022, at Emerald Queen Casino and Hotel in Tacoma, Washington, this time versus Marcelo Golm.
 Franklin weighed in at 264.2, Golm at 257.6.
 Franklin was a slight favorite heading into the bout After a back and forth fight Franklin would suffer his first pro defeat when Golm secured a submission with just 24 seconds left in the fight.
 The bout aired on Showtime in the US.

 Bellator 295

 Franklin returned to the cage April 22, 2023, at Bellator 295: Stots vs Mix at the Neal S. Blaisdell Arena in Honolulu, Hawaii, versus promotional newcomer Kasim Aras, a former freestyle wrestler-turned mixed-martial artist.
 Aras came into the fight with a 7–1 professional record with three consecutive wins.
 Franklin was a fairly significant betting favorite to win.
 Franklin weighed in at 259.2 lbs for the fight, Aras at 251.8 lbs.
 After 3 rounds of action, Franklin was awarded a unanimous decision win (29–29, 29–28, 29–28).
 The prelims aired on Bellator's Youtube channel.

 Bellator 300

 Franklin was next scheduled to face undefeated promotional newcomer Slim Trabelsi on the prelims of Bellator 300 Saturday October 7, at Pechanga Arena in San Diego, California.
 Franklin lost via TKO (leg injury) at 3:09 of round 1.

+PFL 4

+On May 20, 2024, it was announced that Franklin was replacing Marcelo Nunes against Oleg Popov at PFL 4 for Professional Fighters League.
+After missing weight, Franklin lost to Popov by unanimous decision.